fellipec/customshell/README.md

 - The default shell is changed to `/usr/bin/zsh`
 - Oh My Zsh! is installed and with P10K Theme and some other convenience features
-- Neovim installed with kickstart
+- vim is installed, set as default editor and a .vimrc and .vim directory are installed with custom configs
 - The default terminal is changed to Alacritty or Sakura if the former is not available
 - Add xkboption `eurosign:e` to X11
 - An alias redirect `ls` to `lsd`